soumyaruppaul/soumyaruppaul/README.md

 I was born in Asansol - The City of Brotherhood in West Bengal (India).

-### ✨ As a dedicated Software Engineer with expertise in SAP UI5, SAP Fiori, SAP BTP, SAP C4C, and SAP Build, I bring a unique blend of technical prowess and creative problem-solving to the table.
+### ✨ ✨ As a dedicated Software Engineer (Frontend Developer) with a focus on frontend development in SAP UI5 and React, I bring a unique blend of technical prowess and creative problem-solving.

 ### 🎓 Certifications: